 Michael Jordan Was “The Angel” When It Came To Winning Championships, Says Steve Kerr

-He had the opportunity to play for the Chicago Bulls, Orlando Magic, the Los Angles Lakers, and the Seattle Supersonics.
+He had the opportunity to play for the Chicago Bulls, Orlando Magic, the Los Angeles Lakers, and the Seattle Supersonics.
 During his seven seasons with the Chicago Bulls, Grant had the opportunity to watch and play alongside Michael Jordan & Scottie Pippen.
 He was also able to experience what it was like to practice against both individuals.
-Well, last year Grant was a guest on the Scoop B Radio Podcast with Brandon “Scoop B” Robinson and discussed what Jordan was like in practice.
+Well, last year, Grant was a guest on the Scoop B Radio Podcast with Brandon “Scoop B” Robinson and discussed what Jordan was like in practice.

 “In terms of the way he practiced, we thought that we were the Detroit Pistons or the New York Knicks,” Grant told Robinson by phone.